Admission criteria

 Admission requirements

-Students entering primary teaching programs need to have achieved at least an HSC Band 4 in mathematics.
+Students entering primary teaching programs also need to have achieved at least an HSC Band 4 in mathematics.

 Minimum academic standards for entry to teaching degrees